GarrettPete/Programming-1-Portfolio/README.md

 <br>
 Garrett Petersen
 <br>
-This is a basic portfolio for my Programming 1 Class at Skyline High School
+This is a basic portfolio for my Programming 1 class at Skyline High School
 <br>
 <a href="mailto:garrettpete2000@gmail.com">Contact Me</a>